JeffML/chessPGN/website/versioned_docs/version-v0.13.3/index.md

 ## User Interface

-By design, chess.js is headless and does not include user interface.
-Many developers have had success integrating chess.js with the [chessboard.js](http://chessboardjs.com) library.
+By design, chessPGN is headless and does not include user interface.
+Many developers have had success integrating chessPGN with the [chessboard.js](http://chessboardjs.com) library.
 See [chessboard.js - Random vs Random](http://chessboardjs.com/examples#5002) for an example.